Achievable logoAchievable logo

 Feedback

-A discretionary account provides a financial professional with trading authority over an account.
-If you didn’t have the time or knowledge necessary to manage your own brokerage account, you could give your broker power of attorney (POA), which allows them to make investment decisions on your behalf.
-When a firm has POA over a customer’s account, they make investment decisions for them without prior customer approval.
+A discretionary account gives a financial professional trading authority over an account.
+If you don’t have the time or knowledge to manage your own brokerage account, you can give your broker power of attorney (POA), which allows them to make investment decisions on your behalf.
+When a firm has POA over a customer’s account, it can place trades without getting the customer’s approval for each transaction.

 In order for the firm and/or broker to make suitable decisions, customers must answer all suitability questions posed by the firm.
 If you recall, suitability questions (like net worth and annual income) are voluntary for customers to answer.
 However, if they are unanswered, the customer cannot be provided with recommendations.
 The same rule applies to discretionary accounts.

 A discretionary account is a type of fiduciary account.
-A fiduciary is a third party overseeing another person’s assets.
-Fiduciaries must put their client’s interests before their own and act in their best interest.
+A fiduciary is a third party who oversees another person’s assets.
+Fiduciaries must put their client’s interests before their own and act in the client’s best interest.

-A discretionary order is defined as one where the financial professional is making a decision on behalf of the customer pertaining to any of the following:
+A discretionary order is one where the financial professional makes a decision for the customer about any of the following:

 • Asset: what security is being bought or sold

-• Action: if the security is being bought or sold
+• Action: whether the security is being bought or sold

 • Amount: how many shares or units are being bought or sold